Hints & Tips

 Heroes earn XP from battles and travel, allowing them to level up over time.

-Heroes will improve their security, defence and health ratings as they level up, eventually becoming extremely powerful.
+Heroes will improve their security, defense, and health ratings as they level up, eventually becoming extremely powerful.

 Goods that cost less than the average are shown as green on the market screen within settlements.
 Red for above average.